Surplus Lump Sum Inflows

 The software has a facility for setting the annual sweep of surplus cash from the earner's/owner's default cash account (e.g. Simon's Cash) into to one or more target accounts.
 Sweeps can be set for these default cash accounts on the Savings screen's Annually Sweep Balance to Other accounts panel.

 To set up a sweeps rule for a default cash account:

-1. Go to the Savings screen and select the default cash account in the ledger, right.
+1. Go to the Cash Sweep Account under Savings and Investments in the Dashboard screen

 Sweeps are not percentage based.
 The entire balance of the default cash account will be swept into the specified target account at the end of the planning year.
 The only exceptions would be ISAs and money purchases, since both have contribution limits.
 If an ISA were set as the target account for sweeps, only up to the maximum allowable annual contribution could be swept into the ISA.
 If a savings account or unwrapped investment were listed after the ISA in the sweeps list, that account would receive the remainder of the funds when swept.
 Conversely, if a savings account or unwrapped investment were placed at the top of the list of sweeps accounts, that account would invariably receive one hundred per cent of the swept funds since neither have rules imposing contribution limits.